DavoudTaghawiNejad/laser_cutter_test/README.md

 # A script that generates a gcode matrix with different power, speed, and pass number combinations to find optimal laser cutter setting.

+A script that generates a gcode matrix with different power, speed, and pass number combinations to find optimal laser cutter setting.

 This generates gcode to print the gcode object in 'job.yaml' 200 times at different power, speed, and number of passes settings::

-    python generate_test_gcode.py 5 5 7 500 250 10 1 4 --laser --to-cutter
+    python generate_test_gcode.py 50 400 100 10000 1 4 --laser --to-cutter

 &nbsp;

-    python generate_test_gcode.py  power_start  power_stepsize  power_steps  speed_start  speed_stepsize  speed_steps  min_passes  max_passes [--laser switches on] [--to-cutter sends directly to cutter]
+    python generate_test_gcode.py power_min power_max speed_min speed_max min_passes max_passes [--laser switches on] [--to_cutter sends directly to cutter]

-'job.yaml' contains the object's gcode and sizes of the object and the sheet as well as the power and speed with which the axis is engraved.
-Generate the gcode for the object you want to test in your favorite gcode generator (lightburn, rayforge ...).
-Make sure it is close to the origin.
-Note the width and height.
-Copy the object to 'job.yaml' and edit M5 and G1, to G5 commands as follows:
+See README.md how to change the object that is cut out at different speed, power, and pass numbers.
+Edit machine.yaml to use 'to_cutter' command.

 The object's M4 commands must be changed to 'M4 S{POWER}'.
 The F value of all speed commands (G1 - G5) must be changed: from F1234 to F{speed}.
 For example, 'G1 X1.174 Y2.176 F1500' becomes 'G1 X1.174 Y2.176 F{speed}'.

-See 'example.yaml' for reference, README.md for additional help.

-generated gcode in fence.gcode (which only moves around the cutting aread) and output.gcode which lasers, if mock option is not enabled.
+generated gcode in fence.gcode (which only moves around the cutting aread) and output.gcode which lasers.

 The resulting gcode prints, but DOES NOT DISPLAY CORRECTLY IN GCODE VIEWERS.
-The gcode viewer at https://nraynaud.github.io/webgcode/ works.o
+The gcode viewer at https://nraynaud.github.io/webgcode/ works.

 positional arguments:
-  - `power_start` -    Smallest power setting (percent, integer)
-  - `power_stepsize` - Power increments
-  - `power_steps` -    Number of power steps
-  - `speed_start` -    Smallest speed setting
-  - `speed_stepsize` - Speed increments
-  - `speed_steps` -    Number of speed steps
-  - `min_passes` -     Smallest number of passes
-  - `max_passes` -     Highest number of passes
+  power_min             Smallest power setting (percent, integer) power_max             Power increments speed_min             Smallest speed setting speed_max             Speed increments min_passes            Smallest number of passes max_passes            Highest number of passes

 options:
+  -h, --help            show this help message and exit -p, --power-steps None
+                        Optional: Number of power steps -s, --speed-steps None
+                        Optional: Number of speed steps -sw, --sheet-width 1  Optional: Fraction of sheet width defined in job yaml -sh, --sheet-height 1
-  -h, --help              show this help message and exit -j, --job job           job.yaml contains objects and size, defaults to job for job.yaml, see example.yaml -o, --output filename   job.yaml contains objects and size, defaults to job for job.yaml, see example.yaml -l, --laser             Switch laser on
+                        Optional: Fraction of sheet hight defined in job yaml -j, --job job         job.yaml contains objects and size, defaults to job for job.yaml, see example.yaml -o, --output output   output filename, defaults to 'output.gcode' -l, --laser           Switch laser on
-  -t, --to-cutter         Operates the lasercutter specfied in machine.yaml directly
+  -c, --to-cutter       Operates the lasercutter specfied in machine.yaml directly -t, --transpose       Reverses power and speed axis

 # In the following example two squares are printed at various speeds and power and pass settings